akshaykumar-binSeq/flutter_counter_with_shared_state/README.md

 # Structure of the Project
 InheritedCounter: The Inherited Widget responsible for holding the shared counter state.

-InheritedWrapper: It is responsible for holding the shared counter state.
+InheritedWrapper: It is responsible for holding the counter state.
 It includes the updateCounter method to modify the counter.

 CounterDisplay: A descendant widget that displays the current counter value.